Join the Celebration!

 America-250 - Fulton County Heritage Trail

 To help celebrate America 250, we at the Museum of Fulton County want you to experience all the wonders of our County.
-The original Fulton County Heritage Trail has 50 locations (We will be adding more locations to the Heritage Trail soon - stay tuned for more details!)
+The Fulton County Heritage Trail now has 75 locations!
 We are challenging you to visit as many of these locations as possible.
 See Heritage Trail Map below with locations or click here for a printable PDF of Heritage Trail locations!
 Good luck and have fun!